ovh/docs/pages/platform/data-processing/21_GETTINGSTARTED_check-job-logs/guide.en-au.md

 >[!primary]
 >
 > Once the job has ended, the url to the object storage container containing the job's logs will be displayed.
-This could be used to list your job's logs files through the Openstack API.
+This could be used to list your job's logs files through the OpenStack API.
 Thus, you will be able to upload them.
 > Please refer to the section below to know how.
 >